Navigating towards a secure and sustainable future

 Abrupt and often irreversible climate change impacts

 Climate tipping points are thresholds of abrupt and often irreversible change in the climate system.
 The most recent science on extreme risk warns of some climate tipping points already being breached.
-Additional tipping points could be breached even with less than 2ºC of warming.
-Some of these include the melting of the Greenland and Antarctic ice sheets, the breakdown of the Gulf Stream, the dieback of the Amazon forest and coral reefs, or the slowdown of the Atlantic Meridional Overturning Circulation.
+Additional tipping points could be breached even with less than 2°C of warming.
+These include the melting of the Greenland and Antarctic ice sheets, the breakdown of the Gulf Stream, the dieback of the Amazon forest and coral reefs, and the slowdown of the Atlantic Meridional Overturning Circulation.

 The impact of breaching these tipping points cannot be measured in economic or environmental terms alone, but they would have dire consequences for human society and international security.

-The study has identified the impacts of climate tipping points on five different areas:
+The study has identified the impacts of climate tipping points in five different areas:

-• Technologies such as geoengineering are untested and have risks of unintended consequences that could be unevenly distributed geographically.
+• Technologies such as geoengineering are untested and carry risks of unintended consequences that could be unevenly distributed geographically.

 • Climate finance for adaptation and loss and damage are already contentious and will become more urgent as the risks increase.